8. Prediction Intervals for Data Streams#

 ../_images/notebooks_08_prediction_interval_13_1.png

-• We also provide a visualization tool for plotting prediction intervals over time
+• We also provide a visualisation tool for plotting prediction intervals over time.

-• The function can take one of two prediction interval results as input
+• This function can take one of two prediction interval results as input.

-• In order to plot the prediction interval over time, we need to have store the predictions and the ground truth values in the prediction interval results
+• In order to plot the prediction interval over time, we need to have stored the predictions and the ground truth values in the prediction interval results.

-• The shaded area represents the prediction interval, while the solid line represents the regressive predictions.
+• The shaded area represents the prediction interval, while the solid line represents the regressor’s predictions.

-• The stared-markers represent the ground truth values that are covered by the intervals.
+• The star markers represent the ground truth values that are covered by the intervals.

 • The colors can be adjusted by the colors parameter in the function as a list.